difference to natural stone and porcelain tiles

 Aesthetics

-The beauty of natural stone is that no two tiles are ever the same, meaning a stone floor will be entirely unique.
+The beauty of limestone is that no two tiles are ever the same, meaning a stone floor will be entirely unique.
 With this in mind, most natural stones have some degree of tonal variation and it is common for calcite veining, fossils, fissures, vents and crystallisation to be present in limestone and marble tiles.
 These features and characteristics within natural stone are often what provide the charm of stone tiles and why many love the look of real stone.
-There is also the option of different finishes applied to a stone, whether it be to create texture, tumbled and worn edges, straight edges, a sheened surface, matt tile or even a high polished surface.
+There is also the option of different finishes applied to a limestone, whether it be to create texture, tumbled and worn edges, straight edges, a sheened surface, matt tile or even a high polished surface.
 These finishes will each alter the tone of a stone slightly, providing even more possibilities of this natural product.
-External natural stone paving will appear darker in tone when wet.
+External limestone paving will appear darker in tone when wet.

 Dorchester Aged White Difference to natural stone and porcelain tiles